JHess5-GSU/Homework1/README.md

 Going to be honest, I had absolutely no prior Dart or mobile app experience.
 This homework assignment was challenging for a beginner due to the steep learning curve involved and (relatively) short time frame.

 As a result, the assignment was not fully completed.
+That being said, I have already learned a considerable amount.

 Things that are working: